 - Growing chickpeas

 Indigenous vegetables by the Mpumalanga Department of Agriculture deals with growing Amaranth (Amaranthus spp.), Spider Plant (Cleome gynandra L.), Jew’s Mallow (Corchorus spp.) , Okra (Abelmoschus esculentus), Cucrbits and Yams (Dioscorea spp.)
-Find contact details in the “Agriculture in the Provinces” article.
+Find contact details on the “Agriculture in the Provinces” page.
 Download Indigenous vegetables here.

 From the KwaZulu-Natal Department of Agriculture find the guidelines for growing cowpeas.

 Explore indigenous foods on Loubie Rusch’s blog: http://makingkos.blogspot.co.za/.

-Visit www.cropsforthefuture.org, website of Crops for the Future (CFF) page at https://hemp-therapies.com/crops-for-the-future/, which encourages wider use of underutilised plant species globally.
+Find the Crops for the Future (CFF) page at https://hemp-therapies.com/crops-for-the-future/, which encourages wider use of underutilised plant species globally.

 Find Best Practices on Indigenous Knowledge, joint publication of the Management of Social Transformation Programme (MOST) of UNESCO, and Centre for International Research and Advisory Networks (CIRAN) on www.unesco.org.

-The AgriCultures Network support indigenous foods as part of championing agroecology and food sovereignty.
-Visit www.agriculturesnetwork.org.
+The Strategic Agriculture Network support indigenous foods as part of championing agroecology and food sovereignty.
+Visit www.sustainableagriculture.eco.